George Davis (American politician): Private life and death

 Davis accepted an appointment as a delegate to the 1866 National Union Convention.
-The private convention, ultimately unsuccessful, was an attempt to build a new political party to support President Andrew Johnson and his personal policies of white supremacy and administrative vandalism of Congress's program of Reconstruction.

 Davis returned to Wilmington.
 He rebuilt his law practice and worked as a railroad counsel.
-Davis married Monimia Fairfax, 17 years his junior and a member of Virginia's elite and powerful Fairfax and Randolph families.
+Davis married Monimia Davis (née Fairfax), 17 years his junior and a member of Virginia's elite and powerful Fairfax and Randolph families.

 In 1878, Governor Zebulon Baird Vance offered Davis the chief justiceship of the state supreme court, but Davis turned it down on the grounds that he could not live on the salary.

 He gave his last public speech in 1889, at a memorial event in Wilmington for Jefferson Davis.
 In the speech, George Davis summarized his own political career in a sentence:

 My ambition went down with the banner of the South, and, like it, never rose again.

 He died in 1896, aged 75.

-Memorials

-Lost Cause encomiums

-After his death, white Wilmington elites and leaders of the state's legal profession began to lionize Davis as an example of perfect white Southern manhood.

-Despite Davis's real history as a pro-Union Whig and as a footnote figure in the American Civil War, Lost Cause fabulists created a fictional, revisionist image of Davis as an ideal statesman.

-For example, during a speech upon the presentation of his portrait to the Supreme Court of North Carolina in the autumn of 1915, Lost Cause pamphleteer Samuel A'Court Ashe described Davis as a man without a single character fault or sin — even extending his over-the-top praise to Davis' handwriting:

-Indeed, his very handwriting was an index of that characteristic, every letter being perfectly formed, and his writing without blemish.